godmoves/perfectdou/README.md

 ```
 Make sure you have python 3.7 installed and then install dependencies:
 ```
-cd perfectdou
+cd PerfectDou
 pip3 install -r requirements.txt
 ```

 ## Evaluation
-The Pretrained model is provided in `model/`.
-For the convenience of comparation, the game environment and evaluation methods are the same as those in [DouZero](https://github.com/kwai/DouZero/tree/main/douzero/evaluation).
+The pre-trained model is provided in `perfectdou/model/`.
+For the convenience of comparison, the game environment and evaluation methods are the same as those in [DouZero](https://github.com/kwai/DouZero/tree/main/douzero/evaluation).

-Some pre-trained models and heuristics as baselines have been provided:
+Some pre-trained models and heuristics as baselines have also been provided:
 *   [random](douzero/evaluation/random_agent.py): agents that play randomly (uniformly)
 *   [rlcard](douzero/evaluation/rlcard_agent.py): the rule-based agent in [RLCard](https://github.com/datamllab/rlcard)
 *   [DouZero](https://github.com/kwai/DouZero): the ADP (Average Difference Points) version